CDCgov/ixa/examples/network-hhmodel/README.md

 - `AgeUnder5Edges.csv` contains the edges connecting those aged under 5.
 - `Age5to17Edges.csv` contains the edges connecting those aged 5-17.

+The parameter `sar` is the secondary attack rate within each household, used to compute the within-household transmission rate.
+The parameter `relative_rate` is the ratio of the transmission rates between versus within households; it should be less than one.

 The simulation runs via:

 - `parameters.rs` sets up global properties for the model.